Warner Norcross & Judd

-Warner Norcross + Judd LLP is a corporate law firm with over 230 attorneys serving clients in eight offices throughout Michigan.
-Among the largest law firms in Michigan, Warner Norcross works in virtually all areas of business law.
+Warner Norcross + Judd LLP is a corporate law firm with over 230 attorneys serving clients in nine offices throughout Michigan.
+Among the largest law firms in Michigan, Warner works in virtually all areas of business law.

-Practice areas

-Key practice areas include litigation, corporate law, labor and employment law, employee benefits law, environmental law, financial services, real estate and construction, health care and trusts and estates.
-The firm has also developed several niche practice areas, including automotive suppliers, brownfield financial incentives, mining, family office and closely held businesses.

 History

-Warner Norcross traces its roots to May 1, 1931, when three attorneys from West Michigan joined forces to launch the law firm in Grand Rapids.
+Warner traces its roots to May 1, 1931, when three attorneys from West Michigan joined forces to launch the law firm in Grand Rapids.
 David A. Warner, George S. Norcross and Siegel W. Judd brought varied business and legal experience to Warner Norcross + Judd, which handled a broad range of corporate work, including securities, reorganizations, real estate transactions and bankruptcies.